briansimiyuj/doctor-appointment-app/README.md

     1. Set the active tab to "Documents" by default on the Patient Details Context
     2. Create a component for the Document Tab and mount it on the Tab Content component with id of "documents"
     3. Create a component for the Document Tab Header and mount it on the Document Tab component
+      a.
+Add a button for the upload a document

 ### Settings Context